-5.2 The adjudicating authority has on scrutiny of the refund claims observed that the C.A.
-Certificate submitted by the appellant neither disclosed the details of supporting documents on the basis of which such certificate was issued nor financial records viz. copy of Audited Balance Sheet, Sales Invoices etc. were provided.
-The adjudicating authority has further observed that the Board Circular No. 07/2008, dated 28.05.2008 has stressed upon the need to go through the details of audited Balance Sheet and other related financial records, certificate of CA etc., which are relied upon, to verify as to whether the burden of duty and interest as the case may be, has not been passed on to any other person as for the doctrine of unjust enrichment.
-The findings of the adjudicating authority in the impugned order is as under:
+5.3 The adjudicating authority has on scrutiny of the refund claims observed that the appellant has not submitted the C. A. Certificate as requested.
+Further, as regards the doctrine of unjust enrichment, as to whether the incidence of customs duty paid was not passed on to any other person, the claimant has not submitted certificate issued by CA and other relevant documents.
+In this connection the adjudicating authority observed that the Board in its Circular No. 07/2008 dated 28.05.2008 has stressed upon the need to go through the details of audited Balance Sheet and other related financial records, certificate of CA etc., which are relied upon, to verify as to whether the burden of duty and interest as the case may be, has not been passed on to any other person as for the doctrine of unjust enrichment.
+The findings of the adjudicating authority in the impugned orders as per appeal listed at Sr. No 01 of Table A is as under:

 "I have gone through the case laws cited by the claimant.
 I find that the case laws are not relevant in the issue as far as clause of unjust enrichment is concerned.
 I find that when the element of any duty paid on any goods is debited to Purchase Account which is forming part of the Profit & Loss Account, as a cardinal accounting principles, then the said element of duty becomes a part of the cost of the goods.
 As such, whenever such goods are sold at a later stage to the buyers/customers, the Sales Price fetched for such goods is considered as inclusive of the element of duty paid thereon such goods, accordingly, here in the case it is observed that the incidence of Customs duty paid at the time of import of goods is passed on to the buyers/ customers at the time of its sales in the form of Sales Price.
 In fact, statutory provision of Section 28C provides for indication of amount of duty paid in all the documents relating to assessment, sales invoice, and other like documents, the amount of such duty which will form part of the price at which such goods are to be sold, which is not done by the claimant in the instant case.
 Once the amount of Customs duty paid is debited as cost to purchase under Profit & Loss and non-fulfillment of obligatory condition of Section 28C would be sufficient enough to conclude that Sales Price of the goods bear entire Customs duty paid on such goods.
 Under such circumstances, the grant of refund of Customs Duty would tantamount to receipt of refund of customs duty from customers as well as exchequer, which will get the claimant unjustly enriched.
-[Reliance placed on the Final Order No. A/30122-30123/2023 dated 1.6.2023 passed by the Hyderabad Bench of CESTAT in Departmental Appeals No. 30010-11/2023 in case of Sachdev Overseas Fitness Pvt Ltd & Nityasach Fitness Pvt Ltd].
+[Reliance placed on the Final Order No. A/30122-30123/2023 dated 1.6.2023 passed by the Hyderabad Bench of CESTAT in Departmental Appeals No. 30010-11/2023 in case of Sachdev Overseas Fitness Pvt Ltd & Nityasach Fitness Pvt Ltd.].